jp-nguyen/learning-webdev/README.md

     - extensions

 ## Personal Log

+### July 13, 2019
+Did a lot more now.
+Almost done with HTML (may finish if I don't keep getting distracted).
+- wrote notes on tables, forms, and inputs

 ### July 7, 2019
 LOL my bad again.
 Back in the summer working on this while doing system design too.
 Here's what I accomplished today:
 - wrote notes on lists, divs and spans, and attributes